 You may earn a maximum of 15 points of extra credit throughout the term.
-Extra credit opportunities may take several forms (e.g., optional/bonus work on required assignments, experiential activities, campus or community events related to course topics, current events articles, etc.).
-Check the Moodle Course Site to see extra-credit opportunities as well as the news and announcements forum for additional extra credit opportunities that may become available throughout the term.
+Extra credit opportunities may take several forms (e.g., mini quiz, optional/bonus work on required assignments, experiential activities, campus or community events related to course topics, current events articles, etc.).
+Check the Canvas course site to see extra-credit opportunities as well as the news and announcements forum for additional extra credit opportunities that may become available throughout the term.